valentynkt/BackendGarden/content/Hegelian Dialectic.md

 ---
-tags: [seedling]
+tags:
+  - seedling
 plantedAt: 2024-03-20
-lastTendedAt: 2024-03-20
+lastTendedAt: 2024-04-12
 ---
-Hegel's dialectical method is a way of understanding the development of ideas and history through contradictions and their resolutions.
+Hegel's dialectical method is a way of understanding the development of ideas and history through [[Cultivating the Opposable Mind|contradictions and their resolutions]].
 It's structured around three key components:

 1. **Thesis:** The initial condition or statement of an idea or phenomenon.
 It represents an existing state of affairs or a concept that encapsulates a particular perspective or reality.